davidthings/spokefpga/docs/_pages/pipeline.md

 endmodule
 ```

-The `in_pipe` port will be the right size and we have a PipeSpec to use the code to help us out.
+The `in_pipe` port will be the right size, and we have the definition of the pipe, in the form of a PipeSpec available for later use, as we will see.

 Where are we?
 Here's how connecting modules together by pipe used to look: